Your Guide To PPP Forgiveness Rules, Qualified Expenses, & How To Apply For PPP Loan Forgiveness

 Yes, you read that correctly.
 A PPP loan can help your business right now without throwing you into debt further down the road.
 Are you thinking to yourself, “What’s the catch?”
 There is a catch, but fortunately, it’s a small one.
 You must spend your PPP loan funds on qualified expenses.
 That’s it.

 If it sounds simple, that’s because it is.
 In this post, we’re going to help you understand how you can qualify for PPP loan forgiveness.
 We’ll explore qualified expenses, what you need to track, and even what happens if you spend your funds on non-qualified expenses.
-Whether your funds have already hit your bank account or you’ve just started the application process, read on to learn more about PPP loan forgiveness and what expenses can be covered using these funds.
+Whether your funds have already hit your bank account or you’ve just started the application process, read on to learn more about PPP loan forgiveness and what expenses can be covered with these funds.

 Table of Contents

-Requirements For PPP Loan Forgiveness
+Requirements For PPP Loan Forgiveness (Updated Due To The PPP Flexibility Act)

 Loan Proceeds Must Be Used For A Qualifying Purpose